cran/pagoda2/README.md

 If you are having trouble setting up `pagoda2` on your system, an alternative approach to work with `pagoda2` is via a Docker container.
 To use the Docker container, first [install docker](https://docs.docker.com/get-docker/) on your platform and then run the `pagoda2` image with the following command in the shell:

 ```
-docker run -p 8787:8787 -e PASSWORD=pass pkharchenkolab/pagoda2:latest
+docker run -p 8787:8787 pkharchenkolab/pagoda2:latest
 ```

 The first time you run this command, it will pull/download several images---please make sure that you have reliable internet access.
-You can then point your browser to http://localhost:8787/ to access an Rstudio environment with `pagoda2` installed (please log in using credentials username=`rstudio`, password=`pass`).
+You can then point your browser to http://localhost:8787/ to access an Rstudio environment with `pagoda2` installed (log in using credentials rstudio/pass).
 Explore the Docker [--mount option](https://docs.docker.com/storage/volumes/) to allow the Docker image to access your local files.

 ### Citation